Zoweb/git-changelog/examples/disabled_char_false_false_subheading_true_github.md

 Nothing much yet in here.
 TODO add more to Readme
 ##### 03a42bd4
 Allows people using IDEs based on the Intellij platform to have everything set up
+##### 8b8ab47f
+This will mean that the first commit will be on a different line to the previous message, and it does not matter for the last commit as it has a header after.
 ##### 3f118290
 So that it doesn't give away TRADE SECRETS 🤐
 ##### e2893c62